-Classes are held in Vernon Square, The Courtauld Institute of Art’s seminar and teaching rooms, in the lecture theatres and in front of works of art in museum and gallery collections and at sites in London and beyond.
+Classes are held in The Courtauld’s seminar rooms and lecture theatres at the Vernon Square campus, and in front of works of art in museum and gallery collections and at sites in London and beyond.

-The courses focus intensively on a range of topics that examine broad themes from classical antique to contemporary art, combined with the close study of individual objects.
-They involve lectures, visits to galleries, museums and buildings, often with privileged access to collections.
+The courses focus intensively on topics taken from a broad range of periods, from medieval to contemporary art, and of regions, from Europe and North America to China, Brazil and South Asia.
+Classroom sessions are combined with the close study of individual objects during visits to galleries, museums and other sites, and sometimes include privileged access to collections.
 No written work is set although there is suggested pre-course reading.
 The classes offer plenty of opportunity for discussion and questions and aim to be both scholarly and enjoyable.

 Any student who attends either four Summer School courses in one year or six courses over three years is eligible for a Short Courses Certificate, signed by the Director.
 Certificates are made out in September after Summer School and will be posted to your home address.
 If you would like us to mark your achievement in this way, please send a note – by e-mail or in person – to Jackie Sullivan at email@example.com by 1 September, with details of the courses you have attended.

 Morning and afternoon tea and coffee will be provided free of charge, if you are in the Institute.
-In addition, a ‘micro-market’ within the Common Room space on the third floor will provide a broad range of healthy eating options including fresh fruit, oatmeal, salads, nuts and low-calorie heat-up meals.
-A microwave is put at your disposal.
-A high-quality self-service coffee machine is also provided and can be accessed anytime.
+In addition, a ‘micro-market’ within the Common Room space on the third floor will provide fresh fruit, oatmeal, salads, nuts and heat-up meals.
+Two microwave ovens are put at your disposal; plates, glasses and cutlery are also available.
+A self-service coffee machine is provided and can be accessed anytime.
 Payments are cashless (contactless and chip and pin; no cash transactions are involved).
 You can simply help yourself to the products you want before paying at a self-service scan kiosk.

-There are also a large number of independent and chain sandwich/snack bars in and around both King’s Cross/St Pancras and Angel stations, as well as several more sophisticated eateries.
-You will be given some suggestions of where to eat in your course pack on arrival.
+There are several supermarkets and a large number of independent and chain sandwich bars in walking distance, as well as several more sophisticated eateries.
+The course pack you will receive on arrival will contain a sheet (and map) with suggestions of where to eat and shop in the vicinity.

 Summer School courses are non-residential but you may need accommodation while in London.

-Our Duchy House student accommodation, near Somerset House, will remain available to short courses attendees during the summer of 2019 at rates unchanged from 2018.
+Our Duchy House student accommodation, near Somerset House, will remain available to short courses attendees during the Summer of 2020.

 To check availability, or to make a booking please contact firstname.lastname@example.org